petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 # Troubleshooting VM provisioning with cloud-init

 > [!CAUTION]
-> This article references CentOS, a Linux distribution that is End Of Life (EOL) status.
+> This article references CentOS, a Linux distribution that is End Of Support (EOS) status.
 Consider your use and plan accordingly.
 For more information, see the [CentOS End Of Life guidance](~/articles/virtual-machines/workloads/centos/centos-end-of-life.md).

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Flexible scale sets